SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 :::

-We can fix this uncecessary duplication of object keys by using const assertions, like above with objects:
+We can fix this uncecessary duplication of object keys by using const assertions, like above with objects.
+For example:

 ```tsx
 const icons = {